mantidproject/mantid/Code/Mantid/docs/source/concepts/PointGroups.rst

 .. testoutput :: ExSymmetryOperationPoint

     Transformed coordinates: [-0.1,0.3,0.5]

+Please note that in case of hexagonal or trigonal point groups, it is best to provide the often occuring values 1/3 and 2/3 actually as ``1./3.`` instead of ``0.33333``, as there may be problems with floating point precision in those cases.

 Sometimes it is easier to think about symmetry in terms of the elements that cause certain symmetry.
 These are commonly described with Herrman-Mauguin symbols.
 A symmetry element can be derived from the matrix/vector pair that described the symmetry operation, according to the International Tables for Crystallography A, section 11.2.
 Expanding a bit on the above example, it's possible to get information about the symmetry element associated to the operation ``x,y,-z``:

 .. testcode :: ExSymmetryElement